Adekoreday/laravel_social_login/readme.md

 ## Laravel Social Login

-A tutorial on how to implement social login in Facebook, Twitter, and Google using Socialite  - The official package provided by Laravel for OAuth authentication.
+A tutorial on how to implement social login in Facebook, Twitter, and Google using Socialite  - The official package provided by Laravel for third party OAuth authentication.

 ## Link to Medium Post